zeplin/connected-components-docs/docs/gettingStarted/VUE.md

 Adding a component from your codebase to the configuration file is pretty straightforward—we'll add an object to the `components` list.

 In this example, we'll go with a `Button.vue` file under `src/components`.
-Pick a reusable Vue component file from your codebase and let's update our configuration file to look like so:
+Pick a reusable Vue.js component file from your codebase and let's update our configuration file to look like so:

 ```json
 {